 Scholarships are available to students through the Indian River State College Foundation.
 Scholarships can be applied to online programs and receive funding from individual departments within the school.
 IRSC also offers a transfer scholarship for students who have graduated, or are nearing graduating, with an associate’s degree at Indian River State and wish to continue to a bachelor’s degree within the college or at a different institution.

-Indian River State College is regionally accredited from the Southern Association of Colleges and Schools Commission on Colleges to award associate and baccalaureate degrees.
-Courses within their virtual campus program are nationally certified through Quality Matters (QM).
+Indian River State College is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 Utica, New York